High resolution quantum enhanced phase imaging of cells: Introduction

 In Fig.~\ref{fig:ClassicalQuantumLine}, we present the classical and quantum reconstructions of both the phase and transmittance profiles.
 The reconstructions clearly demonstrate the effectiveness of the method in separating transmittance and phase information, as well as highlighting the quantum advantage.
-For the transmittance reconstruction a resolution parameter \( \mathcal{D} = 3.8 \), corresponding to a spatial resolution of \(18\,\mu\text{m}\), was used to maximize the collection efficiency \( \eta_c(\mathcal{D}) \).
+For the transmittance reconstruction a \(\mathcal{D} = 3.8\) obtained by averaging over 12 pixels was used in order to maximize the collection efficiency \( \eta_c(\mathcal{D}) \).
 This choice enabled the achievement of an NRF of 0.45 and a quantum advantage of 25\% in the standard deviation of the reconstructed amplitude.
-Note that, given the transmittance level of the mask, $\tau=0.94$, and the large photon counts, the classical image already provides good retrieval, which limits the visual perception of the quantum advantage in the reconstructed image.
+Note that, given the transmittance level of the mask, $\tau=0.93$, and the large photon counts, the classical image already provides good retrieval, which limits the visual perception of the quantum advantage in the reconstructed image.
 However, this does not diminish the significant quantum advantage observed in the measured uncertainty over the transmittance.

-Conversely, the phase reconstruction reveals a visual quantum advantage.
-The phase's values estimated for the smallest defocus distance \(dz\), where the approximation in Eq.~(\ref{eq:approx}) is most accurate, are listed in the caption.
+Conversely, the phase reconstruction are retrieved without any integration on the detector's area and with the new optimized correction factor $k^{(\mathrm{TIE})}_{\mathrm{opt}}$, revealing a visual quantum advantage.
+The phase's values estimated for the smallest defocus distance \(dz\), are listed in the caption.
 They show a good agreement with theoretical predictions and a reduced uncertainty for the quantum case.

-Fig.~\ref{fig:resolution} presents a quantitative evaluation of the spatial phase resolution achieved with the new \(k^{(\text{TIE})}_{\text{opt}}\)-based phase retrieval strategy, as a function of the effective resolution of the intensity images, \(\mathcal{D}\).
-The results, shown in Fig.~\ref{fig:resolution}\textbf{a}, are reported for different defocus distances \(dz\).
-Each data point represents the experimental resolution extracted from phase images averaged over \(10^3\) frames to eliminate residual shot-noise.
-The shaded area indicates the theoretical resolution limit achievable with the current optical system.
-Fig.~\ref{fig:resolution}\textbf{b} displays representative phase reconstructions, also averaged over \(10^3\) frames, for two defocus distances, $dz = 0.025\,\text{mm}$ and $dz = 0.1\,\text{mm}$, at three different values of \(\mathcal{D}\).
-Rectangular regions within each phase image are magnified to illustrate resolution variations more clearly.
+For higher \(dz\) the approximation in Eq.~(\ref{eq:approx}) is less accurate, and other technical issues in the alignment affect the phase estimation, as discusses in the Supplemental Document.